-&lt;sup>4 The election of the federal president in Germany would be an example for such an indirect election.
+4 The election of the federal president in Germany would be an example for such an indirect election.
 By contrast, the presidential elections in the US would not be considered as indirect, because the outcome directly depends on a popular vote, even though it is formally mediated by the Electoral College.

-of aggregation for maps and charts through sub-menus online.
-Hence, for each type of rights, category of voter and level of election, users will be able to further refine the search by selecting (1) a specific type of election (e.g. local legislative) and (2) a specific dimension (e.g. exclusion of resident citizens from voting only on grounds of criminal offence).
+category of voter and level of election, users will be able to further refine the search by selecting (1) a specific type of election (e.g. local legislative) and (2) a specific dimension (e.g. exclusion of resident citizens from voting only on grounds of criminal offence).
 Also, we make available all disaggregated data in the downloadable dataset.
 ELECLAW indicators can be used for a wide variety of descriptive, explanatory as well as normative analyses of the franchise for different categories of voters.